andyc1997/Steam-GRE/ReadMe.md

 Vector search is applied to `review` column in the second dataset consisting of user comments of some Steam games.
 This automated workflow based on vector search successfully addresses the abovementioned pain points.

-The accuracy of identifying games with specified genre and characteristics improves.
+First, the accuracy of identifying games with specified genre and characteristics improves.
-Second, user comments are retrieved based on semantic meaning but not number of likes.
+Second, user comments are retrieved based on semantic meaning in multiple languages but not the number of likes.

 ### Data Model